4ug-aug/sweat-v2/CONTEXT.md

 keys and the MCP session token are technical credentials; tool subprocesses must not inherit them.

-## Roles and capabilities
+## Agent access and capabilities

-Roles declare capabilities rather than relying on implicit host state.
-A software-engineer role may be allowed shell, Git, and GitHub tools, but a run prepares required repositories and other inputs before the role starts.
-Other roles may use uploaded artifacts, APIs, databases, or only a prompt.
+Every Agent definition is eligible for Colony Issue tools.
+Room tools are eligible only for Room-linked runs.
+These Colony-native tools are platform behavior rather than creator-selected configuration.
+Agent definitions may instead carry Connection links and optional GitHub access; each run still resolves a narrow grant from that configuration and its context.

 `/work` is a runtime convention, not a repository convention: a run may prepare a repository, files, or nothing there.